Enhancing Dynamic Range of Sub-Quantum-Limit Measurements via Quantum Deamplification

 In Fig.~\ref{fig:3}(c), we compare the BMSE of the hybrid sensor with several individual sensing schemes.
 To guarantee a fair comparison, we employ the same total number of particles in all the schemes.
 The solid (dashed) curves denote the results in the absence (presence, with $\sigma_{\rm det}=2$) of detection noise.
 Among the individual sensing schemes (either split into two independent sensors of $N$ atoms each or measured independently twice with $N$ atoms~\cite{supplementary}), the QA sensor (blue curves) exhibits strong resilience to detection noise (highlighted by the shading area), while it falls short in BMSE.
 In contrast, the QD sensor~(orange curves) provides a small phase estimation error over a broad range of $\delta\phi$, but is highly susceptible to detection noise.
 The hybrid sensor~(green curves), which combines the strengths of both QD and QA sensors, demonstrates robustness against detection noise and maintains low phase estimation error across a broad range of phase.
 Figure~\ref{fig:3}(d) further highlights the resilience difference between the sensors.
 One can see that the hybrid sensor~(green curve) consistently outperforms the other sensors across all levels of detection noise, and its performance degrades slower with increasing detection noise compared to the individual QD sensor.

-{\it Conclusion}--- We introduce a novel QD mechanism to extend the dynamic range of phase measurements through squeezing-encoding-squeezing operations, which is demonstrated by using a TACT-based interferometer.
+{\it Conclusion.}--- We introduce a novel QD mechanism to extend the dynamic range of phase measurements through squeezing-encoding-squeezing operations, which is demonstrated by using a TACT-based interferometer.
 The phase encoded on the squeezed probe state gets deamplified during the second squeezing stage at a minimal cost of local sensitivity, thereby achieving a broader dynamic range and approaching the OQI limit.
 This scheme is further enhanced by sequential QD interspersed with multiple phase encoding processes.
 Since the QD sequence ends in a highly squeezed state before measurement, its metrological performance becomes susceptible to detection noise.
 To address this limitation, we propose a hybrid sensing scheme that combines the advantages of both QD and QA sensors to achieve a precise and robust phase sensing.

 Our protocols are accessible with current cold atom and molecule experiments.
 Recent experiments have successfully demonstrated the mean-field spin dynamics of the TACT model in cavity QED systems~\cite{luo2024hamiltonianengineeringcollectivexyz} and ultracold polar molecules~\cite{miller24tact}, making the observation of spin squeezing highly promising in the near future.
-Furthermore, the hybrid sensing approach incorporating QA and QD can be extended to generalized Ramsey interferometry with one-axis twisting interactions~\cite{Ueda1993PRA}, making it broadly applicable to diverse quantum systems such as Bose-Einstein condensates~\cite{mao2023quantum}, trapped ions~\cite{ion_science}, and Rydberg atom arrays~\cite{browaeys2020many,wu2021concise}.
+To further evaluate the feasibility of our protocol, we analyze the effects of collective and single-particle dephasing in the supplementary material~\cite{supplementary}.
+Our results demonstrate that the extended dynamic range of sub-standard-quantum-limit measurements remains achievable with near-future experimental setups~\cite{edwin20entanglement, ZeyangLi23science, martin23revisiting}, and the resilience to dephasing can be further enhanced through Hamiltonian engineering.
+Furthermore, the hybrid sensing approach incorporating QA and QD can be extended to generalized Ramsey interferometry with one-axis twisting interactions~\cite{zollerPRX2021}, making it broadly applicable to diverse quantum systems such as Bose-Einstein condensates~\cite{mao2023quantum}, trapped ions~\cite{ion_science}, and Rydberg atom arrays~\cite{browaeys2020many,wu2021concise}.
 Overall, our method offers a promising advancement in entanglement-enhanced metrology, with the potential to significantly improve applications such as the long-term stability of atomic clocks and other precision measurement systems~\cite{Ye24essay}.